uchicago-cs/cmsc23320/website/projects/project1_rubric.rst

 Submission Timeline
 -------------------

-This project has two required submissions, and an optional resubmission.
+This project has two required submissions, and an optional resubmission:

-The required submissions are the following:

-- **Project 1a**, corresponding to Exercise 1 of the chirc project.
-This first submission also serves as sort of warm-up exercise for all the projects, to ensure you familiarize yourself with using a Git repo, running the automated tests, submitting through Gradescope, etc.
-- **Project 1b**, corresponding to Exercise 4 of the chirc project (which builds upon Exercise 1)

-The deadlines for the required submissions can be found in the `Course Calendar <../calendar.html>`__.

-Your score on Project 1b will determine your ESNU scores on Project 1.
-This mean that you can also treat Project 1b as an opportunity to revise the work you submitted as part of Project 1a (you will get feedback on your Project 1a submission before Project 1b is due)
+.. include:: project1_timeline.txt

+You will receive feedback on your Intermediate Submission before your Final Submission is due, which means you can also treat the Final Submission as a way to improve and resubmit the work you did in the Intermediate Submission.

+The scores you receive on the Final Submission will be your Project 1 scores for the purposes of computing your grade in the class.
+That said, once your Final Submission is graded, you will have an opportunity to make an optional resubmission (please see the "Optional Resubmission" section at the end of this page for more details)

-Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both Project 1a and Project 1b (i.e., work that would score an N or above).
+Please note that, to earn an E in Code Quality, you must have made an initial good-faith submission for both the Intermediate and Final submissions (i.e., work that would score an N or above).
-So, for example, you could technically skip Project 1a entirely and only make a submission for Project 1b but, if you do so, your Code Quality score will be capped at an S.
+So, for example, you could technically skip the Intermediate Submission entirely and only make a Final Submission but, if you do so, your Code Quality score will be capped at an S.

-Finally, please see the "Optional Resubmission" section at the end of this page for more details on what an optional resubmission involves.

 Completeness
 ------------